rsullivan00/blog/about_short.md

 I'm Rick Sullivan.
 I'm an engineer at FocusVision, working in my hometown of Portland, OR.

-I write about things I've recently learned that change the way I work—I'm currently interested in serverless architectures, cloud-hosted machine learning, and natural language processing.
+My current interests are natural language processing, kombucha brewing, and machine learning that solves unimportant problems.

 Reach out to me at [rick@ricksullivan.net](mailto:rick@ricksullivan.net), or check out my professional experience on my [resume](/resume).